Neurodiversity & Mad Studies

 A mix of short lectures, small‐group reflections, role-plays, art-making, and fishbowl demos.

-Flexible, Needs-Centered Learning
+Flexible, Needs-Centred Learning

 Session topics will pivot to the group’s interests and questions—transparency at the start and close of each class.